By Terry Jester

 We wouldn’t expect a human child to know social etiquette if the child was kept in a closet 23 hours a day.
 Yet this is basically what we expect from our dogs.

 The average dog out on a walk gets an intense thrill when it sees another person or dog approaching.
-It’s been bored and alone all day and wound up tighter than the inside of a golf ball.
-It’s ready to go berserk at the first person or dog it sees.
+Your dog is wound up tighter than the inside of a golf ball after being bored and left alone all day.
+Your dog is ready to go berserk at the first person or dog it sees.

 If the owner is lucky, the dog is a friendly berserker – jumping all over the new dog or person in ecstasy.
 If the dog is the average dog, however, that frenetic energy is going to come out as either fear-related dog aggression or territorial dog aggression.